Collapsed Drain Repair Cost

 £850

-How Much to Repair a Collapsed Drain?
+How Much is it to Repair a Collapsed Drain?

 Cracked or damaged drain lines can be a nightmare for any homeowner and can be a much more serious problem than some people may think.
 Drain lines transport the wastewater from your property to sewer pipes that run beneath the ground, which is then transported to a water treatment plant.